6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 This phase is worth 5% of the overall grade in this class.
 Your grade in this phase (5% total) is allocated as follows:

-- The public and private tests of your semantic checker: 3%
+- Your semantic checker: 3% (2.5% from autograded public and private test cases, 0.5% from error messages, checked manually)
 - A short report, including an overview of your IR design, your team dynamics, and the LLM questionnaire: 2%

 The public test cases are available at the [`6110-sp24/public-tests` repository](https://github.com/6110-sp24/public-tests).